DP458/Shutdown/README.md

 # Shutdown
-The Shutdown app is a desktop Windows app that written in C++ with using WinAPI and allows to shutdown remote hosts or local host on Windows OS.
+The Shutdown app is a graphical app that written in C++ with using WinAPI and allows to shutdown a local host or remote ones.

 ![Shutdow Screenshot](doc/Screenshots/ShutdownScreenshot.png)